sam3016/slider_fm/README.md

 You are welcome to send me the translation of other languages.
 I will update it as soon as possible.

 <h2>FileMaker Version</h2>
+Folder 19.2 supports Claris FileMaker > 19.2.
-It supports Claris FileMaker > 19.2 and 19.3
+Folder 19.3 supports Claris FileMaker > 19.3.

 <h2>Installation</h2>
 Please copy the add-on folder to AddonModules.
 For Mac, you can double click the .fmaddon file, the addon folder will automatically be created.